 Faculty in Mathematics

-Khristian Harris has dedicated the last decade to STEM instruction, teaching at the elementary, middle and collegiate (Shaw University) levels before joining the BARD family in 2024.
-For the majority of her career, Ms. Harris has taught life sciences, however the transition to mathematics has provided a unique opportunity to explore the intersection between math and real life.
-From this perspective, Ms. Harris provides an application-based learning experience for each student by connecting the classroom to applications in fields such as architecture, medicine, and business.
+Khristian Harris has dedicated the last decade to STEM instruction, teaching at the elementary, middle, and collegiate (Shaw University) levels before joining the BARD family in 2024.
+For the majority of her career, Ms. Harris has taught life sciences, however, the transition to mathematics has provided a unique opportunity to explore the intersection between math and real life.
+From this perspective, Ms. Harris provides an application-based learning experience for each student by connecting the classroom to applications in the fields of architecture, medicine, and business.
 Ms. Harris studied medicine for 2 years at Eastern Virginia Medical School, and neuroscience at North Carolina Central University, studying the transgenerational effects of alcohol.
 Recently, Ms. Harris has begun researching STEM education in urban environments.

 Faculty in Biology; Dean of Studies – STEM